vippsas/vipps-login-wordpress/readme.txt

 The rest is a simple matter of programming.

 == Changelog ==
+= 2026.xx.xx Version 1.4.0 =
+Blocks updated to version 3.0 to be compatible with the new iframe-based editor Implementation of block changed to use standard Vipps MobilePay web component buttons Settings-menu moved to the main Vipps MobilePay menu if available (legacy page still present)

 = 2024.12.23 Version 1.3.5 =
 Fix wrong variable name in login filter